-2. Giving regular feedbacks and coaching during the period of delivery of performance.
+2. Performance management system helps in giving regular feedback and coaching during the period of delivery of performance.

 3. By proper selection process, selecting the right set of people.

-4. Making clear job descriptions and employee performance plans.
+4. Making clear a job description and employee performance plan.

 5. Arranging training and development programs based on the evaluations of the performance of the employees.